-We present a computer code, which is an implementation of the J-matrix method for a scattering problem on the potential vanishing faster than Coulomb one.
+We present a computer code implementing the J-matrix method for a scattering problem on the potential vanishing faster than Coulomb one.
 Non-relativistic as well as relativistic cases are implemented.
 In this version of the program, scattering potential can be easily modelled as the square-well, as the truncated Coulomb potential or may be given by any analytical formula.
-Specific properties of the J-matrix method allows for calculating phase shifts for many projectile energies with relatively small computational time.
+Specific properties of the J-matrix method allow for calculating phase shifts for many projectile energies with relatively small computational time.

-Key words: atomic, phase shift, relativistic, Jacobi, J-matrix method PACS: 34.80.-i, 11.80.m, 02.60.x
+Keywords: atomic, scattering, phase shift, relativistic, Jacobi, J-matrix method PACS codes: 34.80.-i, 11.80.m, 02.60.x